Fact-checked by the Smart Insurance 101 editorial team

 - Verify state-specific requirements: Workers’ comp, commercial auto, and professional licensing bonds vary by state.

 Premium costs are also affected by the broader market environment.
-If you have noticed your insurance bills rising generally, our piece on why insurance premiums are exploding provides important context on the forces driving commercial rate increases in 2025.
+If you have noticed your insurance bills rising generally, our piece on why insurance premiums are exploding provides important context on the forces driving commercial rate increases.

-Key Takeaway: A BOP is the most efficient starting point for home-based businesses with revenue under $5 million.
-Pairing it with professional liability and cyber coverage addresses the 3 most common gap areas — property loss, professional errors, and data breach — according to Insurance Information Institute guidance.
+A BOP is the most efficient starting point for home-based businesses with revenue under $5 million.
+Pairing it with professional liability and cyber coverage addresses the three most common gap areas: property loss, professional errors, and data breach, according to Insurance Information Institute guidance.
+That said, no single policy structure fits every business model, so treat this framework as a starting point rather than a checklist to follow blindly.

 Frequently Asked Questions